tilt-dev/tilt/SECURITY.md

 # Responsible Disclosure Policy

-Data security is a top priority for Windmill Engineering (the company behind Tilt).
+Data security is a top priority for the Tilt project.
 We believe that working with skilled security researchers can identify weaknesses in any technology.

-If you believe you've found a security vulnerability in Tilt or in any cloud service that Tilt sends data to (including but not limited to https://cloud.tilt.dev), please notify us.
+If you believe you've found a security vulnerability in Tilt or in any cloud service that Tilt sends data to, please notify us.
 We will work with you to resolve the issue promptly.

 ## Disclosure Policy